LEAD RISK OK

 Housing Age and Lead Risk

 Lead plumbing solder was banned in 1986.
-In Oklahoma, approximately 0% of housing was built before this date, creating elevated risk of lead in residential plumbing.
+Housing-age data is not yet available for the tracked ZIP codes in Oklahoma; homes built before 1986 carry an elevated risk of lead in residential plumbing.

 Lead can enter water through: